 7. Companion Planting

-Companion planting is a really simple idea but a really powerful tool for the organic gardener.
+Companion planting is a really simple idea but a really powerful tool for the organic gardener if you’re trying to grow your own food.
 Its basically about looking for different plants that work well together in repelling pests.

 Companion plants can also be used as:

 - Sacrificial plants : for the pests to eat rather than your prize crop, e.g. let aphids eat easy to grow nasturtiums rather than runner beans.